Chicopee Ski Club

 The Chicopee ski hill has a maximum vertical drop of 200 ft.
 There is an average annual snowfall of 133 cm.
 Winter sports include alpine skiing, snowboarding and a tubing park.

 Summer activities include tennis, volleyball, high and low ropes courses, a 30 ft rock-climbing wall, an 18-hole disc golf course (opened May 2009), mountain bike trails and a BMX course / PINES Bridge Park.

 Chicopee also offers extensive summer and winter camp programs, as well as corporate retreats with teambuilding exercises.

 Runs

 There are 11 runs at Chicopee.

 Lifts

 Chicopee uses a combination of different lifts, three are regular chairlifts and two magic carpets.
 The magic carpets are only used on beginner hills.

 Programs

 Chicopee offers a variety of winter programs available to all ages, including Snow School, Downhill Racing, and the Track-3 program.
 The Chicopee Race program offers the opportunity for anyone, no matter of age, to learn how to race in the Slalom or Giant Slalom disciple.
 This can be done through weekly programs, Christmas or March Break camps, or lessons.

 Incidents

-Kevin Loree Tobogganing Accident, 1977

-Fifteen-year-old Kevin Loree died in a tobogganing accident.
+Fifteen-year-old Kevin Loree died in a tobogganing accident in 1977.